 TCM® Site Server

-The TCM® Site Server is the software platform for managing TCM® installations.
-The TCM® Site Server is the backbone of the TCM® solution—collecting and consolidating data from the M-Systems (TCM® hardware front-ends) mounted in the wind turbine nacelles.
+The TCM® Site Server is the backbone of the TCM® solution.
+It collects and consolidates data from the M-Systems (TCM® hardware front-ends) mounted in the wind turbine nacelles.
 The Site Server software requires an acquisition of the M-System.

 How does the TCM® Site Server work?